I am passionate about interpersonal boundaries, and in order to have good boundaries, you need to tell others about them!

 Here are the keys to defining different communication styles:

 Passive: uses conditional language, could, just, might, would.
-(Statement 1)
+(2)

 Aggressive: gives a command, often “tells” instead of asks.
-(Statement 2)
+(4)

 Passive-Aggressive: implies a feeling along with the message, think “double-talk/over-asking for the obvious”/ “smart-aleck.”
 Of course a person has the ability to share table salt.
 The hidden question is, “Will they give it to you now?”
-(Statement 3)
+(3)

 Assertive: a request or statement that is polite, clear and to the point.
-(Statement 4)
+(1)

 Why does assertiveness matter?

-Many of my long-standing clients will likely know this answer:
+Any of my longer-term clients will likely know this answer:

-“It helps you get what you want without provoking an unwanted reaction in the other person.”
+“It helps you get what you want without the other person reacting.”

 1) What you want and/or how you feel